5 Ways Graphic Design School Changed My Life

 Person: Cocks head to one site and smiles awkwardly while saying “Oh!
 That’s cool.”

-What I’m really hearing is more of a “Oh, you blog?
+What I’m hearing is more of an “Oh, you blog?
 That’s cute.” kind of vibe.

-I’m not offended by it in the slightest and in fact, in some ways, it amuses me.
-Most people do not know that “Professional Blogging” is a legit job and once they hear it is, they’re super curious about how you make money doing it (Spoiler: I make way more income now than I ever made in a corporate HR job…more on that part later).
+I’m not offended by it in the slightest and, in fact, in some ways, it amuses me.
+Most people do not know that “Professional Blogging” is a legit job.
+Once they hear it is, they’re super curious about how you make money doing it.
+(Spoiler: I make way more income now than I ever made in a corporate HR job…more on that part later.)

 I CAN WORK FROM ANYWHERE